soil ph testing

 Red cabbage is a common vegetable; the juicy extract from the cabbage can be used to test the pH of any substance it comes in contact with.

-Pour the liquids into two different cups, divide the soil to be tested into two with each portion in different cups, pour little quantity of the liquid into little quantity of the soil like 2 full teaspoons.
-Wait for about 40 minutes to observe the change in color.
+Pour the liquids into two different cups, divide the soil to be tested into two with each portion in different cups, and pour a little quantity of the liquid into a little quantity of the soil like 2 full teaspoons.
+Wait for about 40 minutes to observe the color change.

-NOTE: Using distilled water to carry out this simple soil ph tests is highly recommended; this is because distilled water is free from ions that can react with the solution, thus, hindering the result to be gotten from the test.
+NOTE: Using distilled water to carry out this simple soil pH test is highly recommended; this is because distilled water is free from ions that can react with the solution, thus, hindering the result from being gotten from the test.
 The Litmus paper can be gotten from any chemist.

 You may not get the actual pH value using the aforementioned soil pH test techniques; however, you will observe the physical characteristics of acidic and alkaline.
-This is enough to make decisions during soil survey or site inspection.
+This is enough to make decisions during soil surveys or site inspections.

 Remember to Share!